 For the full list of my publications, please refer to my Google Scholar page.

-Externally driven dense packings of particles can exhibit nonlinear wave phenomena that are not described by effective medium theory and linearized approximate models.
-Such nontrivial wave responses can be exploited to design sound-focusing/scrambling devices, filters, and acoustic computational units.
-At high amplitude vibrations or low confinement pressures, the effect of nonlinear
+Externally driven dense packings of particles can exhibit nonlinear wave phenomena that are not described by effective medium theory or linearized approximate models.
+Such nontrivial wave responses can be exploited to design sound-focusing/scrambling devices, acoustic filters, and analog computational units.
+At high amplitude vibrations or low confinement pressures, the effect of nonlinear particle contacts becomes increasingly noticeable, and the interplay of nonlinearity, disorder, and discreteness in the system gives rise to remarkable properties, particularly useful in designing structures with exotic properties.

-contacts will distort the propagating waves by frequency-mixing and demodulation phenomena that don’t exist in a linearized model.
-In this paper, we build upon the data-driven methods in dynamical system analysis to devise an analysis framework and show that Koopman spectral theory can be applied to granular crystals enabling their phase space analysis beyond the linearizable regime and without recourse to any approximations considered in the previous works.
+In this paper, we build upon the data-driven methods in dynamical system analysis and show that the Koopman spectral theory can be applied to granular crystals, enabling their phase space analysis beyond the linearizable regime and without recourse to any approximations considered in the previous works.
 We show that a deep neural network can map the dynamics to a latent space where the essential nonlinearity of the granular system unfolds into a high-dimensional linear space.
-Here, we use data from numerical simulations of granular crystals to prove the applicability of our framework, however, one can
+As a proof of concept, we use data from numerical simulations of a two-particle system and evaluate the accuracy of the trajectory predictions under various initial conditions.
+By incorporating data from experimental measurements, our proposed framework can directly capture the underlying dynamics without imposing any assumptions about the physics model.
+Spectral analysis of the trained surrogate system can help bridge the gap between the simulation results and the physical realization of granular crystals and facilitate the inverse design of materials with desired behaviors.

-Parsa, A. ongoing project
+Parsa, A. ⚫ ongoing project

 Unconventional computing devices leverage the intrinsic dynamics of a physical substrate to perform fast, energy-efficient, and special-purpose computations.
 Granular metamaterials have great potential for creating such computing devices.
 However, there is no general framework for the inverse design of large-scale granular materials.
 Here, we develop a gradient-based optimization framework for harmonically driven granular materials to obtain a target wave response.
 Using this framework, we design basic logic gates in which mechanical vibrations carry the information at predetermined frequencies.
 Our findings show that a gradient-based optimization method can greatly expand the design space of computational metamaterials and provide the opportunity to systematically traverse their parameter space to find materials with the desired functionalities.